TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentBlocks/Index.rst

 Next steps
 ==========

-*   The generated site package contains a second, more elaborate example in directory :path:`packages/my_site_package/ContentBlocks/ContentElements/carousel`.
+*   The generated site package contains a second, more elaborate example, the :ref:`Carousel <carousel>`.
 *   Learn how to use the `Kickstart command <https://docs.typo3.org/permalink/friendsoftypo3/content-blocks:cb-skeleton>`_ to create your own Content Blocks.